 For in Christ Jesus neither circumcision nor uncircumcision avails anything, but faith working through love (Galatians 5:6).

 The love command is the central component in the believer’s life.
 We’re to love one another as He loves us.
 We are to follow after God and walk in love.
-We’re encouraged to have “white heated” love for the brethren.
+We’re encouraged to have intense love for others.
+Above all things have intense and unfailing love for one another, for love covers a multitude of sins [forgives and disregards the offenses of others].
+(1 Peter 4:8-Amp)

 1 Corinthians 13 gives us the elements that describe love.
 Patience, kindness, generosity, courtesy, unselfishness, righteousness, good temper, sincerity, are some of the fundamentals that form the love of God.